-Learning to talk on an aviation radio is more of an art instead of an exact science that may take a bit of time to perfect.
+Learning to talk on an aviation radio (check our guide to the buying the best handheld aviation radios) is more of an art instead of an exact science that may take a bit of time to perfect.
 While anyone can give all the required information with enough time, the art is in conveying this information in as few words and as quickly as possible.
 This is important because you are unlikely to be the only person trying to communicate with the controller.

 However, don’t fall into the trap thinking that brevity is necessarily the most important part of communication.
 If the controller spends time asking you for more detail, this defeats the point.